When knowledge is the best defense

 To minimize the impact of insider threats, employees have to be aware of the behaviors that indicate a breach, but also know exactly what kinds of data are sensitive and who should have access to them.
 Simply putting employees through a classroom course, having them sign a form, then calling the task complete yields very little of value.

 Training has to be fortified with knowledge and systems that can re-enforce the value of company and customer information on a daily basis as part of an employee’s daily duties.
-While staff training can help minimize accidental or negligent breaches, for the disgruntled or malicious insider, organisations should consider the added measure of security solutions like content-aware discovery, which uses proprietary machine learning and artificial intelligence tools to accurately find, categorize and protect sensitive data based on corporate policy.
+While staff training can help minimize accidental or negligent breaches, for the disgruntled or malicious insider, organizations should consider the added measure of security solutions like content-aware discovery, which uses proprietary machine learning and artificial intelligence tools to accurately find, categorize and protect sensitive data based on corporate policy.

-That can be backed up with data loss prevention (DLP) technologies that recognize when valuable data assets are being transmitted out of the organisation, either via email, the network, cloud or endpoints – even getting around attempts to hide sensitive files inside other file formats.
+That can be backed up with data loss prevention (DLP) technologies that recognize when valuable data assets are being transmitted out of the organization, either via email, the network, cloud or endpoints – even getting around attempts to hide sensitive files inside other file formats.

-Harvard Business Review has said creating a culture of security awareness is the best cyber security investment a business can make.
+Harvard Business Review has said creating a culture of security awareness is the best cybersecurity investment a business can make.

 With the frequency of insider incidents on the rise, training and new technologies designed to address insider threats have to be the foundation of security awareness programs.
 Embedding personal cyber sensitivity in staff and suppliers will go a long way to mitigating and containing incidents.
+GTB's DLP that Works solutions offer real-time in-action training so as to educate end-users on appropriate data usage.

 Would you like to know more about DLP solutions from GTB?
 Why not get in touch with us today?